-1. Investigative Support for §1170(h) PC and Serious Crimes
+Investigative Support for \$1170(h) PC and Serious Crimes

-The IV-RAP will expand to provide personnel and specific resources for the effective investigation and prosecution of homicides.
+IV-RAP will provide personnel and specific resources for the effective investigation and prosecution of 1170(h) and serious crimes.
 When a critical incident occurs, the police agency may contact IV-RAP to respond and serve has a force multiplier; providing resources and expertise to homicides, suspicious deaths, in-custody deaths, officer involved shootings, and heinous crimes in our community.
+In addition, this DAI will work alongside the current CCP funded prosecutor to provide investigative support for 1170(h) offenses filed with the District Attorney's Office.
 (CCP Funded DAI- Proposed)